kuzzleio/documentation/src/sdk-reference/js/6/getting-started/webpack/index.md

 const kuzzle = new Kuzzle(new WebSocket('localhost'));
 ```

-Next we add a listener to be notified in case of connection error:
+Next we add a listener to be notified in case of a connection error:

 ```javascript
 kuzzle.on('networkError', error => {